microsoft/xbox-multiplayer-analysis-tool/README.md

 **Future Improvements:**

 - Keep alive handling needs further improvement.
-- Network capture does not support PC yet.
 - Web sockets are not supported yet.
 - Root certificate(s) and analysis output(s) are not stored in a user specified location.
 - Other languages are not supported yet.